 Here are some videos that captured the chaos of that day, but even they don’t do it complete justice because it was truly a “Had to be there” event.

 Another thing that has been troubling to me about Mac’s death has been the news coverage.
-I’ve seen so many headlines today that referred to Mac Miller as simply Ariana Grande’s ex-boyfriend and it pissed me the fuck off.
-Listen: Mac Miller was making hits and touring the world while that bitch was still a minor character on a Nickelodeon show, so I don’t understand how he’s being viewed as just some guy that used to fuck her.
-Mac Miller was far more talented than her, and clearly had much more genuine character seeing as she got engaged to Pete Davidson a week after she dumped Mac Miller.
-I won’t take the wild leap some are taking and say that she caused his death, but her parading around with Pete Davidson knowing Mac Miller had depression and a drug problem definitely didn’t help.
-Now I’m not saying Ariana Grande is a stupid whore that’s engaged to an unfunny beta-male with a Hillary Clinton tattoo, but I’m not not saying that either.
+I’ve seen so many headlines today that referred to Mac Miller as simply Ariana Grande’s ex-boyfriend, and it pissed me the fuck off.
+Mac Miller was making hits and touring the world while she was still just a minor character on a Nickelodeon show, so I don’t understand how he’s being viewed as just some guy that used to date her.
+Mac Miller was far more talented than her and clearly was a much more genuine person than her, seeing as she got engaged to Pete Davidson a week after she dumped Mac Miller.
+I won’t take the wild leap some are taking and say that she caused his death, but her parading around with Pete Davidson (who she more than likely was cheating on Mac Miller with before their breakup) probably didn’t help his depression and drug problems.